mastertbal/testimonial-grid-section/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS grid and css flexbox
+- CSS properties such as grid and flexbox

 ## Author
 - Linkedin -  [My Linkedin](tps://www.linkedin.com/in/oluwatobi-balogun-536044160)